mariamar95/jan-hackathon/README.md

 [5 Bucket Money Management](https://mariamar95.github.io/jan-hackathon/)

 During our brainstorm meeting, we analyzed the strengths of the team and we discovered that we are stronger at front-end development.
-Which led us to the decision to focus primarily on a frontend based project to make sure that everyone from the team is included and can contribute to the project.
+Which led us to the decision to focus primarily on a front-end based project to make sure that everyone from the team is included and can contribute to the project.
 As a team, we discussed few different ideas for this project and we all decided that we would like to take the 5 Bucket Money Management Concept and turn it into real life and fully usable project.

 The Savvy Savers Application, based on Dan Lok's [5 Bucket Money Management Concept](https://medium.datadriveninvestor.com/how-to-manage-money-5b490e9d3d63), is a finance calculator that displays a breakdown of annual spending.